"I shouldn't be doing more races in the United States too soon"

 Since 2012, Formula 1 has returned to the United States for a race in Austin, where drivers drive on the Circuit of the Americas.
 This year the race in Miami will be added and next year number three will follow in Las Vegas.
 Formula 1 has quickly found its way to the United States and it is justified, according to Haas F1 team boss Günther Steiner, who is responding to the criticism Formula 1 has received for its expansion into America.

-Read also : What time does the first Miami GP start: check the timetables here
+Also read: What time does the first Miami GP start: check the schedule here

 “Austin is also very crowded, but you should never forget how big the United States is,” Steiner said.
 RUNNER† “I’ve lived here a long time, so I can see the difference.
 It’s like having a Grand Prix in England or Spain – you can do well in either place.
 It’s the same thing here.